Canadian International AutoShow 2026: Complete Toronto Guide

 Multi-million dollar exotic and rare hypercars presented by Autostrada Magazine, Grand Touring Automobiles, and Pfaff Automotive.
 This display showcases vehicles most attendees will never see on public roads.

 A dedicated showcase of classic muscle cars, hot rods, and resto mods located on the 100 Level of the convention centre.
+This year's "Oblivion" exhibit highlights the best autos of the 80s and 90s, including a 1996 Lamborghini Diablo VT and a 1980 Ferrari 308 GTS.
 Perfect for enthusiasts who appreciate automotive history.

-The LEGO Group returns with an all-new life-size replica of an automotive icon, built entirely from LEGO bricks—a must-see for families and LEGO enthusiasts.
+The LEGO Group returns with a stunning life-size replica of a 1950s Cadillac, built entirely from LEGO bricks.
+This incredible build captures the chrome-laden elegance of mid-century American automotive design and is a must-see for families and LEGO enthusiasts.

 Planning Your Visit